rcsb/RNAView/README.md

 ----------------------------------------------------------------------
 You can install the program in any directory.

-1, unpack the program package in the desired directory (e.g. /?/?/?/ ).
+1. unpack the program package in the desired directory (e.g. /?/?/?/ ).

-   type
-   zcat  RNAVIEW.tar.gz | tar xvf -
+  ` zcat  RNAVIEW.tar.gz | tar xvf - `

-2, install the program
+2. install the program
-   go to directory /?/?/?/RNAVIEW/ type  make
+   `cd /?/?/?/RNAVIEW/
+   make`
-   You will get the executable file rnaview in the directory /?/?/?/RNAVIEW/bin/
+   The executable file rnaview will be in the directory /?/?/?/RNAVIEW/bin/

-3, You must define RNAVIEW environment variable to point to the installation directory (e.g. /?/?/?/RNAVIEW)
-   Add the following sentence in your shell script
+3. Define RNAVIEW environment variable to point to the installation directory (e.g. /?/?/?/RNAVIEW) Add the following sentence in your shell script

-   For C shell users:
+   `For C shell users:
        setenv RNAVIEW /?/?/?/RNAVIEW
        setenv PATH "/?/?/?/RNAVIEW/bin:"$PATH

    For Bourne shell users:
        RNAVIEW=/?/?/?/RNA/RNAVIEW; export RNAVIEW
-       PATH="/?/?/?/RNAVIEW/bin:"$PATH; export PATH
+       PATH="/?/?/?/RNAVIEW/bin:"$PATH; export PATH`

-4, To test the program, go to /?/?/?/RNAVIEW/test type   rnaview -p tr0001.pdb
+4. To test the program, go to /?/?/?/RNAVIEW/test `rnaview -p tr0001.pdb`
-   You get the postscript file *.ps and some other outputs.
+   You should get the postscript file *.ps and some other outputs.

 ----------------------------------------------------------------------